-The Department of Homeland Security, Cybersecurity and Infrastructure Security Agency (CISA), Infrastructure Security Division operates the Protective Security Advisor (PSA) Program.
+The Department of Homeland Security, Cybersecurity and Infrastructure Security Agency (CISA), Integrated Operations Division operates the Protective Security Advisor (PSA) Program.
 PSAs are trained critical infrastructure protection and vulnerability mitigation subject matter experts who facilitate local field activities in coordination with other Department of Homeland Security offices.
 They also advise and assist state, local, and private sector officials and critical infrastructure facility owners and operators.

 What Is the PSA Program?

 The PSA Program’s primary mission is to proactively engage with federal, state, local, tribal, and territorial government mission partners and members of the private sector stakeholder community to protect critical infrastructure through five mission areas:

 - Planning, coordinating, and conducting security and resilience surveys and assessments of nationally significant critical infrastructure through Assist Visits, Infrastructure Survey Tool, Rapid Survey Tool, and the Regional Resiliency Assessment Program.

 - Planning and conducting outreach activities and providing access to critical infrastructure security and resilience resources, training, and information for critical infrastructure owners and operators, community groups, and faith-based organizations.

 - Supporting National Special Security Events (NSSEs) and Special Event Assessment Rating (SEAR) Level I and II events, such as Super Bowls, Presidential Inaugurations, and Democratic and Republican National Conventions.